md-riaz/BazarTrack-API/docs.md

 **Query parameters**
 - `status` – filter by order status.
 - `assigned_to` – assistant user id.
 Use `assigned_to=null` to retrieve unassigned orders.
 If omitted, all orders are returned.
+- `limit` – number of records to return (max 30).
+- `cursor` – return records with IDs less than this value.

 **Response**
 ```json